RichardJECooke/PeriodicTasks/README.md

 ## Todo

+- synchronize files on save - watch file for changes and update.
 - display errors in toasts
 - export file
 - import file
-- synchronize files on save
 - show notifications when task due today
 - add minimize to taskbar with quit and restore menu items
 - add help/tips